 Customers’ needs evolve over time and vary from person to person, so it’s important to have regular check-ins to talk about what’s working well and share user insights.
 High-performing sales reps can also use this opportunity to communicate some of their own best practices, which other sellers can replicate and use to improve their own performance.

 A sales enablement tool is a system or platform that provides insights into the sales content lifecycle, bridging the gap between sales, marketing, and the customer.
 These platforms help track content performance and the various customer touchpoints in the customer lifecycle.
 Some of the most popular tools include:

 Customer relationship management (CRM) software is a key tool in a sales enablement strategy because it helps streamline processes as well as manage your company’s interactions and relationships with leads and customers.
-CRM software also gives sellers and marketers up-to-date customer data—all in a centralised location—to help them be more efficient and drive more personalised customer experiences.
+CRM software also gives sellers and marketers up-to-date customer data—all in a centralized location—to help them be more efficient and drive more personalized customer experiences.